 - 7. Maintenance

 - Start the bespoke software development process with Lightflows

 Software engineers undergo the bespoke software development process to define a complete plan for producing a high-quality software product.
 The process is also known as the Software Development Life Cycle (SDLC).

-Software development agencies widely use the SDLC model to enhance operational workflow and deliver advanced software solutions.
-Also, because managing software projects can be complex and tedious, this process helps to set achievable targets within time and budget.
+Many bespoke software development agencies use the SDLC model to enhance operational workflow and deliver advanced software solutions.
+Also, because managing software projects can be complex and tedious, the process helps to set achievable targets within time and budget.

-There are several variations of the SDLC model, including Waterfall, Agile and Spiral.
-Below, we describe what we believe are the most crucial steps to bespoke software development and how we approach them when collaborating with our clients.
+There are several variations of the SDLC model.
+For example, there is the Waterfall model, the Agile model and the Spiral model.
+Below, we describe what we think are the most crucial steps to bespoke software development and how we would approach them when we collaborate with you.

 During this phase, we hold several meetings to gather your requirements to work out how to best approach the project.
-We will identify any issues with your current software, determine the objectives for your new system and discuss any concerns you may have, from cost to timeliness.
+We will identify any issues with your current software and determine the objectives for your new system.
+We will also discuss any concerns you may have, from cost to timeliness.

 2. Feasibility analysis